BrownieO/mari0-2/README.md

 # Mari0 2

-Sequel to Mari0 based on Super Mario Bros 3
+This is my fork of Mari0 2, the planned sequel of Mari0 which would combine Super Mario Bros 3 with elements of Portal.

+Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to get started.

-Developed for LÖVE 11.3
+Developed for LÖVE 11.5

 ## Credits